smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

 * Experimental support for running SmartHomeNG on Windows
 * add Python package 'portalocker' for os independant file locking for PID
 * Removed tests for Python 3.5
+* Changed default configuration from websocket plugin to websocket module and to new smartvisu plugin

 * bin.smarthome: